JVCarmich0959/ecommerce-website/README.md

 - Shopping cart and wishlist powered by React context
 - Category filtering and newsletter sign‑up section
 - Ready to customize with your own products and styles
+- Optional A.I. modules for product recommendations and chat assistance

 ## Getting Started
 1. Install dependencies: